deadlyengineer/react-css-in-js/README.md

 - Styles are de-duplicated (cached) when used repeatedly.
 - Styles are removed (GC-ed) when unused.
 - Class names are stable (deterministic) to support SSR and testing.
-- SSR (server-side rendering) is supported with zero-configuration.
+- SSR (server-side rendering) "just works" with zero-configuration.
-- No extra compilation is required, so it works everywhere.
+- No extra compilation is required, so it works anywhere.
 - No runtime dependencies.
 - Tiny bundle size.